 - Hive has in-built function for data-mining and other works.

-- Hive operatis on compressed data that is present inside Hadoop Ecosystem.
+- Hive operates on compressed data that is present inside Hadoop Ecosystem.

 4. Apache Impala